JavaScriptPlayground/cloudflare-worker-fritzbox-dyndns/README.md

 ----

 ## Using the script/request URL
 Next, we'll look at how to properly use the Worker's request URL.
 We will also take a look at how to correctly enter the update URL into your Fritz!Box.

+### Basic URL structure
 Let's look at the basic structure of the request URL.
 The URL is structured as follows:

 | Worker subdomain | Account name | Cloudflare Worker domain |
 |:----------------:|:------------:|:------------------------:|